pensjonatus/flash-fiction/blog/knock-knock.md

 ---
-title: 'Knock, Knock'
+title: Knock, Knock
 date: '2012-11-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I was standing at the urinal, doing my business, and all of a sudden I knocked